jlduu/jlduu.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper is accepted by *Journal of Modelling in Management* :sparkles: :smile:
+A paper is accepted by *Journal of Modelling in Management* :sparkles: :smile: